 It’s a little confusing really because although that’s the destination, there are so many beachside options to explore, from the wild and stormy waves of Fingal Bay and Zenith Beach to the gentle bays of Corlette, Sunset Point and feeding the pelicans at Little Bay.

-Watching the many tourists trying to get the dolphins in their pics with selfie sticks flying around is perhaps an ever bigger one!
+Watching the many tourists trying to get the dolphins in their pics with selfie sticks flying around is perhaps an even bigger one!

 If you’re looking for an idyllic city spot to bask in the sun and while away the hours, then the Opera Bar at Sydney’s Opera House is your go-to happy place.